-Another thing which is pretty obvious: you need trees to hang up a hammock.
-So if you’re camping in the desert, a hammock will be useless.
+Another thing that is pretty obvious: you need trees to hang up a hammock.
+So a hammock will be useless if you’re camping in the desert.

 Otherwise, you could end up like my dad, who woke up on the ground because his hammock’s knots were insufficient.

-- Some say they’re a little restrictive still, or they simply don’t like the hanging sensation
+- Some say they’re a little restrictive still, or they don’t like the hanging sensation.

 So what’s the difference, and why is it even on our list?